mobb-dev/rules/README.md

 When creating the rule, follow the guidelines provided for the open-source engine you want to use.
 It is very important to include a description of the problem and how to fix it with references to external resources such as a [`CWE`](https://cwe.mitre.org/) and [`OWASP`](https://owasp.org/Top10/) categorization.

 Each rule should also incldue at least one good and bad code samples for testing.
 You can take a look at this [rule](./semgrep/javascript/nodejs/express/nodejs-express-cookie-parser-cookie-not-httponly-no-options.yml) and [code](./semgrep/javascript/nodejs/express/nodejs-express-cookie-parser-cookie-not-httponly-options-no-httponly.js) for example.

+### 3. Submit your rule
+Once your rule is ready, you can simply submit it for review using a pull request.
+Our team will review the rule to see that it is original content (remember plagiarism is not cool), accurate, well-described, and overall good performance.
+As with any other pull request you made before, if we have any issues or suggestions, we will respond via GitHub, and if not, we will merge your code into the main branch.